 “Our opinion was finally taken into consideration,” she said.
 “We are setting priorities and expressing what we need most.”

-“Involving youth in conflict prevention and peacebuilding can be both a defense against radicalization and a mechanism for stronger and more sustainable conflict mitigation and avoidance,” says Alhousseiny.
+“Involving youth in conflict prevention and peacebuilding can be both a defense against radicalization and a mechanism for stronger and more sustainable conflict mitigation and avoidance,” said Alhousseiny.

-He notes the increase in education and job training programs as an attempt to reduce one of the root causes of youth marginalization.
-In addition, initiatives that include youth in the actual processes of conflict prevention, peacebuilding, and dispute resolution have recently started to receive attention.
+He noted the increase in education and job training programs as an attempt to reduce one of the root causes of youth marginalization.
+In addition, initiatives that include youth in the actual processes of conflict prevention, peacebuilding, and dispute resolution have started to receive attention.